rvelseg/MuDoVLaGM/README.md

 A couple of examples of recipes for special versions are given in the present `Makefile`.

-# Using this for your own document and own versions
+# Using these scripts for your own document and own versions

 Contents of the provided file `document.tex` are mainly an example for the use of these scripts.
-Then, what you could do to use these scripts for your own documents is rename `document.tex` to `example.tex` then create a new `document.tex` with your own document, place
+Then, what you could do to use these scripts for your own document is rename `document.tex` to `example.tex` then create a new `document.tex` with your own document, place

     %%% \MDbegin{default}

-at the top of your new `document.tex`, and
+at the top of your new `document.tex`, and place

     %%% \MDend{default}

 after `\documentclass{whatever}` and before `\begin{document}`.
 Now
-you should be able yo compile it form command line as `make document-default.pdf` or if you simply `make` the same document will be produced with the name `document.pdf`.
+you should be able yo compile it form command line as `make document-default.pdf`, or if you simply invoke `make`, the same document will be produced with the name `document.pdf`.

 Then, if you want to add a standard version, say `other`, all you have